-This is a range of, currently, three high end music data storage devices designed purely for music replay and their brilliance has got us quite fired-up.
+This is a range of high end music data storage devices designed purely for music replay and their brilliance has got us quite fired-up.

 These can work as UPnP music servers, running various music server software options, or as combined storage / renderers, outputting the audio via USB into a suitably equipped DAC.
 If you connect a USB3 CD drive, you can import CDs in WAV or FLAC format straight to the drive.
 Or even play a CD without importing in real-time!

 Providing the Melco is sitting on an Ethernet network, control can be via Apple or Android devices running a plethora of alternative control ‘apps’.